Let's PLAY

 Attend Solo or as a Team

-You can attend solo or with a team from your school.
-Teams can be composed of educators (classroom teachers, councilors, paras, special educators, staff, administrators) and can be from the same grades and content areas, or mixed.
+Teams are encouraged to design a project together.
+Teams can be composed of any combination of educators (classroom teachers, councilors, paras, special educators, staff, administrators) and can be from the same grades and content areas, or mixed.

 Teaching Artist Residency - OPTIONAL